 Auto campaigns and broad match keywords generate impressions and clicks from searches that have nothing to do with your product.
 These clicks cost money and rarely convert, which pushes ACoS up directly.

 The fix: pull your search term report weekly and add irrelevant terms as negative keywords.
 This is not a one-time task.
 New irrelevant terms appear constantly, especially after Amazon changes its matching algorithms.
+These irrelevant clicks are one of the biggest sources of wasted ad spend on Amazon, and cutting them is usually the fastest way to bring ACoS down.

 2. Campaigns running during low-conversion hours